Community Health Nurse

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

-Registered nurses provide professional nursing services, deliver health education programs and provide consultative nursing services to promote, maintain, and restore patient health.
+Registered nurses provide professional nursing services, deliver health-education programs, and provide consultative nursing services to promote, maintain, and restore client health.

-Under Alberta’s Health Professions Act [pdf] and Registered Nurses Profession Regulation [pdf], registration with the College and Association of Registered Nurses of Alberta (CARNA) is mandatory.
-Only registered members who have an active practice permit may provide the restricted activities specified in the Regulation and call themselves registered nurses or use the initials RN.
+Under Alberta’s Health Professions Act [pdf], Health Professions Restricted Activity Regulation [pdf], and Registered Nurses Profession Regulation [pdf], registration with the College of Registered Nurses of Alberta (CRNA) is mandatory.
+Only registrants with an active practice permit may provide restricted activities specified in the Regulations.
+This includes those who:

-Registered nurses who wish to work as community health nurses may consider a Canadian Certificate in Community Health (CCHN-C) through the Canadian Nurses Association.
+Registered nurses who wish to work as community health nurses may consider a Canadian Certificate in Community Health, or CCHN(C), through the Canadian Nurses Association.

 Community health nurses work for: